justjanne/QuasselDroid-ng/README.md

 ![Screenshot of QuasselDroid on Phone and Tablet](https://i.k8r.eu/4V7PhQl)

-## Warning

-This is a very early alpha version, and should not be used in production.

 ## Build Requirements

 QuasselDroid requires you to have the latest version of gradle installed, and